cosinekitty/astronomy/source/js/README.md

 <a name="Apsis"></a>

 ## Apsis
-Represents a closest or farthest point in a body's orbit around its primary.
-For a planet orbiting the Sun, this is a perihelion or aphelion, respectively.
-For the Moon orbiting the Earth, this is a perigee or apogee, respectively.

 **Kind**: global class
+**Brief**: A closest or farthest point in a body's orbit around its primary.

+For a planet orbiting the Sun, apsis is a perihelion or aphelion, respectively.
+For the Moon orbiting the Earth, apsis is a perigee or apogee, respectively.
 **See**

 - [SearchLunarApsis](#SearchLunarApsis)